gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###1.4.6
+* **NOTE**: cuztom_helper.php is renamed to cuztom.php.
+Please check your functions.php and change the include.
+* Improvement: Imprive the saving process of bundles, props @ivanblagdan

 ###1.4.5
 * Fixed: Issue #41: Possible conflict of classes in functions.js